Vathsal27/irctc-tatkal-automation/README.md

 ```

 This mapping helps in dynamically converting user-friendly berth names into values recognized by the system.
-For not giving any berth preference, enter "NA" in the field of berthPreference in .json file
+For not giving any berth preference, enter `NA` in the field of berthPreference in .json file

 ---